France-ioi/taskgrader/README.md

 The script `tools/taskstarter/taskstarter.py` can assist with writing a task.

 Here are some examples based around a simple problem: the program is given a number as input, and must output the double of the number.
-These examples can be found in the `examples` folder.
+These example tasks can be found in the `examples` folder.

 ### Example 1: only test cases